Keparoo/coffee-shop/README.md

 ### Testing

-Tests are contained in the `/backend/udacity-fsnd-udaspicelatte.postman_collection.json` file.
+Tests are contained in the ``/backend/udacity-fsnd-udaspicelatte.postman_collection.json` file.

-To run the tests, install Postman https://www.postman.com/downloads/, import the udacity-fsnd-udaspicelatte.postman_collection.json file into postman and run the collection.
+To run the tests, install Postman https://www.postman.com/downloads, import the udacity-fsnd-uadspicelatte.postman_collection.json file into Postman and run the collection.
-(After the first run, comment out the db_drop_and_create_all() in the api.py file or the database will be cleared on each run)
+After the first run, comment out the db_drop_and_create_all() line in the api.py file or the database will be reset each time the app is run.

 ---
 ### Authors
 Kep Kaeppeler is the author of the backend API,  authorization suite, and documentation including the `api.py`, `auth.py`, and this `README` file.